berenger-eu/tbfmm/README.md

 ## Make command builds nothing

 Ensure that no protective keys are in the source file `@TBF_USE_...` and that they are correct.

+## OpenMP algorithm + Float

+We currently have a bug when using OpenMP and `float` as real data type.

+We are currently investigating...

+# Pesperctive

+TBFMM will be extended with MPI and GPUs.